nock/nock/README.md

 In order to stop recording you should call `nock.restore()` and recording will stop.

-**ATTENTION!:** when recording is enabled, nock does no validation, nor will any mocks be enabled.
-Please be sure to turn off recording before attempting to use any mocks in your tests.

 ### `dont_print` option

 If you just want to capture the generated code into a var as an array you can use: